Examples

 Indentation also applies to filters.

-You can text which will be inserted verbatim here
+You can insert text verbatim here.

 Text within filters may contain interpolations: